kasslent/clc-digital-skills/_lessons/module-1.1.md

 Tags can be *nested* within other tags like this:

+    <outertag>outer content
+      <innertag>inner content</innertag>
-    <outertag>outer content <innertag>inner content</innertag> outer content</outertag>
+    outer content</outertag>

-Nested tags create a *family tree-like* relationship and is often referred to as the *parent* node and *child* nodes.
+Nested tags create a *family tree-like* relationship, so we describe tags as *parent* tags and *child* tags.
 The inner tag is the child of the outer tag.
+We can also use *sibling* and *grand-parent/grand-child* when describing these relationships.

 When nesting tags, they must always close in the *reverse order*.
 Failing to do so will cause the HTML be to invalid and possibly break the CSS styles or page structure.

+Think about when you're layering clothes.
+You have to zip up your sweater before you can zip up your jacket.
+You can't cross up your zippers!

 > Can you spot the error?
 >